Hello, I’m Angel, a Golden Retriever!

 It’s also enriched with omega-3 fatty acids EPA and DHA, as well as nutrients that help protect sensitive skin so it will keep our coat shiny, healthy, and strong, while highly digestible proteins promote optimal stool quality and healthy digestion to ensure a healthy gut.

 Not only does this dog food offer vital nutrients, but it’s been formulated with selected aromas to help satisfy the appetite of large breed dogs – yum!

 - Reinforces skin’s barrier with essential nutrients that help reduce shedding

 - Offers selected aromas to help satisfy appetite

 - Contains some corn and wheat

-- Royal Canin Large Sensitive Skin Care dry dog food is tailored nutrition for large adult dogs 15 months and older with sensitive skin and dry coats
+- TAILORED FOR DRY COATS: Royal Canin Large Sensitive Skin Care Dry Dog Food is formulated for large dogs 15 months and older weighing 56-100 lb with sensitive skin and dry coats

 Diamond Naturals is a pretty big deal in the dog world, mainly because their foods contain high-quality protein such as wild-caught salmon and contain zero grains and filler so it won’t upset our stomachs.